The Delicious Crescent

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!

-Moroccan eggplant salad with chermoula in a serving dish.
+Close view of Moroccan eggplant salad with chermoula served in a grey plate

 5 from 6 votes

-Moroccan eggplant salad smothered in chermoula is a stunningly lip smacking salad.
-It is low in calories and yet is a pretty good source of phytochemicals and other nutrients.
+Moroccan eggplant salad smothered in chermoula is a stunning, lip-smacking dish.
+It's low in calories and carbs while providing a good source of essential nutrients.
+This recipe can easily be doubled.

 Prep Time20 minutes mins